Acadian Museum of P.E.I.

 PEI Museum and Heritage Foundation Museum Sites

 PEI Museum and Heritage Foundation Museum maintains seven sites across PEI which are open to the public.
-They are Green Park Shipbuilding Museum & Yeo House, Acadian Museum, Eptek Art & Culture Centre, Beaconsfield Historic House, Orwell Corner Historic Village, Basin Head Fisheries Museum and Elmira Railway Museum. www.peimuseum.com
+They are Green Park Shipbuilding Museum & Yeo House, Acadian Museum, Eptek Art & Culture Centre, Beaconsfield Historic House, Orwell Corner Historic Village, Basin Head Fisheries Museum and Elmira Railway Museum.
+For complete information about each site visit the foundation’s website at www.peimuseum.com.

 Community Museums Association of PEI